-- PJM is the primary contact for disseminating information regarding restoration to neighboring Reliability Coordinators and Transmission Operators or Balancing Authorities not immediately involved in restoration (per EOP-006-2 R1.8).
-As stated in Section 3.1.3 (Determine Restoration Process), the criteria for sharing information regarding restoration with neighboring Reliability Coordinators and with Transmission Operators and Balancing Authorities within its Reliability Coordinator area (in accordance with EOP-006-2, R1.7) is listed below: - "PJM System Operator acts as coordinator and disseminator of information relating to generation and transmission availability.
-PJM System Operator keeps the Transmission Owners/Generation Owners informed of the PJM RTO's status."
-Section 4.1.2 (Notifications and Contacts) outlines some of the common notifications that must be made during a restoration event, including to neighboring control areas: - "Contact Neighboring Control Areas Knowledge of the neighboring Control Areas' status enhances restoration through PJM RTO of restart sources, reserves, and transmission reliability.
-Utilities must have functional communications to gain timely knowledge of the status. - SCADA data links with neighboring Control Areas may aid in limiting the amount of verbal communications.
-Communications using normal and emergency systems as well as RCIS should be utilized to maintain communications with PJM neighbors." - PJM approves, communicates, and coordinates the resynchronizing of major system islands or synchronizing points so as not to cause a Burden on adjacent Transmission Operator, Balancing Authority, or Reliability Coordinator Areas. - Section 3.1.5 of this manual, under the heading "Synchronization of Areas (Subsystems) Within a Transmission Owner," provides the procedure for synchronizing subsystems within the area of a Transmission Owner in PJM's system.
+- o "PJM System Operator acts as coordinator and disseminator of information relating to generation and transmission availability.
+PJM System Operator keeps the Transmission Owners/Generator Operators informed of the PJM RTO's status."
+Section 4.1.2 (Notifications and Contacts) outlines some of the common notifications that must be made during a restoration event, including to neighboring Balancing Authorities: - o "Contact Neighboring Balancing Authorities Knowledge of the neighboring Balancing Authorities' status enhances restoration through PJM RTO of restart sources, reserves, and transmission reliability.
+Utilities must have functional communications to gain timely knowledge of the status. - o SCADA data links with neighboring Balancing Authorities may aid in limiting the amount of verbal communications.
+Communications using normal and emergency systems as well as RCIS should be utilized to maintain communications with PJM neighbors." - PJM approves, communicates, and coordinates the resynchronizing of major system islands or synchronizing points so as not to cause a Burden on adjacent Transmission Operator, Balancing Authority, or Reliability Coordinator Areas. - o Section 3.1.5 of this manual, under the heading "Synchronization of Areas (Subsystems) Within a Transmission Owner," provides the procedure for synchronizing subsystems within the area of a Transmission Owner in PJM's system.
 It states: "Prior to synchronizing two areas (or subsystems), the Transmission Owner will communicate with PJM.
-PJM will approve the synchronization and coordinate with neighbors as needed before the transmission owner adjusts the frequency of the smaller area (or subsystem) to match the frequency of the larger area (or subsystem)." - Section 3.1.6 of this manual, "Criteria and Conditions for Reestablishing Interconnections," describes the guidelines for synchronizing and interconnecting the systems of two or more members within or external to the PJM's system.
-The section assigns the following actions to PJM's operators: - PJM System Operator acts as coordinator and disseminator of information relative to generation and transmission availability. - PJM System Operator keeps the Transmission Owners/Generation Owners apprised of developing system conditions to assist in the formation and on-going adjustments of a cohesive System Restoration Plan.
-System Restoration Plans may be adjusted to take advantage of this additional information. - Section 7.2 of this manual, "Synchronization," provides detailed procedures for synchronizing and interconnecting between islands and to neighboring areas.
-It states: "Prior to synchronization, the transmission owner must communicate with

-PJM (PJM will coordinate with neighbors as required) and get approval for synchronization."
+PJM will approve the synchronization and coordinate with neighbors as needed before the transmission owner adjusts the frequency of the smaller area (or subsystem) to match the frequency of the larger area (or subsystem)." - o Section 3.1.6 of this manual, "Criteria and Conditions for Reestablishing Interconnections," describes the guidelines for synchronizing and interconnecting the systems of two or more members within or external to the PJM's system.
+The section assigns the following actions to PJM's operators: - PJM System Operator acts as coordinator and disseminator of information relative to generation and transmission availability. - o PJM System Operator keeps the Transmission Owners/Generator Operators apprised of developing system conditions to assist in the formation and on-going adjustments of a cohesive System Restoration Plan.
+System Restoration Plans may be adjusted to take advantage of this additional information. - o Section 7.2 of this manual, "Synchronization," provides detailed procedures for synchronizing and interconnecting between islands and to neighboring areas.
+It states: "Prior to synchronization, the transmission owner must communicate with PJM (PJM will coordinate with neighbors as required) and get approval for synchronization."
 Exhibits 14 and 15 in Attachment B: Restoration Forms provide a written form and checklist for communications related to interconnection of two islands or entities.
 This form is used to facilitate communication between islands to be connected and PJM.